Steady-State Quantum Zeno Effect of Driven-Dissipative Bosons with Dynamical Mean-Field Theory: Introduction

 From a theoretical perspective, the study of open quantum many-body systems is particularly challenging both numerically, due to the severe scaling of the Hilbert space and the need of dealing with density matrices, as well as analytically, where the combination of interactions and nonequilibrium effects limits the applicability of standard tools of many-body physics.
 As such, several techniques have been recently developed to solve these problems~\cite{Finazzi2015,Weimer2015,Schiro2016,Jin2016,Landa2020,Weimer2021}.
 A powerful approach to equilibrium and out-of-equilibrium correlated quantum systems is the dynamical mean-field theory~\cite{Georges1996,Byczuk2008,Anders2010} (DMFT), which maps the lattice many-body problem onto a quantum impurity model subject to a self-consistent dynamical mean field.
-Dynamical mean-field theory has been applied to a variety of nonequilibrium problems~\cite{Arrigoni2013,Aoki2014}, and it has been recently extended to open bosonic quantum systems described by a Lindblad master equation by employing an approximate non-crossing approximation (NCA) scheme for the solution of the associated impurity problem~\cite{Scarlatella2020}.
+Dynamical mean-field theory has been applied to a variety of nonequilibrium problems~\cite{Arrigoni2013,Aoki2014}, and it has been recently extended to open bosonic quantum systems described by a Lindblad master equation by employing a non-crossing approximation (NCA) scheme for the solution of the associated impurity problem~\cite{Scarlatella2020}.
+In order to expand the scope of DMFT applications to Lindblad problems, it is therefore important to develop and enlarge the set of methods that can be used to solve impurity models in presence of both Markovian and non-Markovian baths.

+With this motivation, in this work we develop a Lindblad exact diagonalization (ED) impurity solver for DMFT studies of open quantum many-body systems.
+As we are going to discuss more in detail, this method, when compared to NCA, introduces a discretization of the DMFT self-consistent bath into a finite number of sites while treating the system--bath coupling exactly, rather than perturbatively as in NCA.
+ED impurity solvers have a long and successful tradition in equilibrium DMFT studies~\cite{Georges1996} and have also been used in nonequilibrium applications, for example in transport problems~\cite{Arrigoni2013,Dorda2014}.